Mike Chambers

 01/13/2024, 12:43 PMAnders Bjerner

-01/13/2024, 12:51 PMrelease.bat
+01/13/2024, 12:51 PMrelease.bat and a debug.bat.

 https://github.com/skybrud/Skybrud.Umbraco.Redirects/blob/v13/main/release.bat